MaineINBRE/Trinity2.8.4Marconi/Lobster_Scripts.md

 bowtie2-build /home/nbumpus/lobster/trinity_out_dir3/Trinity.fasta \
 /home/nbumpus/lobster/assembly_quality/lobster_ref
 ```
 <p>Next align the reads to the assembly by modifying the following script for each individual set of reads.
 We can run each of the scripts in parallel.
-Here is an example using the PMN1 replicate.
-This will generate the alignment statistics shown <a href="https://nathanbumpus.github.io/Trinity-2.8.4-Marconi/results.html#alignment" target="_blank">here.</a></p>
+Here is an example using the PMN1 replicate. </p>

 ```
 #!/bin/bash -l